blessed-sibanda/ansaz/book/4-user-authentication.md

 $ rails t
 ```

-The tests will fail, because of a missing 'rexml' gem.
+The tests will fail, because of a missing `rexml` gem.
 Let's install that gem.

 ```bash
 $ bundle add rexml